vlarmet/cppRouting/readme.md

 ==============

 `cppRouting` package provide these functions :

-- distance matrix (between all combinations origin-destination nodes),
+-   `get_distance_matrix` : compute distance matrix (between all combinations origin-destination nodes - *one-to-many*),
-- distances between origin and destination by pair,
+-   `get_distance_pair` : compute distances between origin and destination by pair (*one-to-one*),
-- shortest paths between origin and destination by pair,
+-   `get_path_pair` : compute shortest paths between origin and destination by pair (*one-to-one*),
-- shortest paths between all origin nodes and all destination nodes,
+-   `get_multi_paths` : compute shortest paths between all origin nodes and all destination nodes (*one-to-many*),
-- Isochrones/isodistances with one or multiple breaks.
+-   `get_isochrone` : compute isochrones/isodistances with one or multiple breaks.

-The choice between all the algorithms is available for `get_distance_pair` and `get_path_pair`.
+The choice between all the algorithms is available for *one-to-one* calculation like `get_distance_pair` and `get_path_pair`.
 In these functions, uni-directional Dijkstra algorithm is stopped when the destination node is reached.
 `A*` and `NBA*` are relevant if geographic coordinates of all nodes are provided.
-Note that coordinates should be expressed in a projection system.
+Note that coordinates should be expressed in a **projection system**.
 To be accurate and efficient, `A*` and `NBA*` algorithms should use an admissible heuristic function (here the Euclidean distance), e.g cost and heuristic function must be expressed in the same unit.
 In `cppRouting`, heuristic function `h` is defined such that : h(xi,yi,xdestination,ydestination)/k, with a constant k; so in the case where coordinates are expressed in meters and cost is expressed in time, k is the maximum speed allowed on the road.
-By default, constant is 1 and is designed for graphs with cost expressed in the same unit than coordinates (e.g meters).
+By default, constant is 1 and is designed for graphs with cost expressed in the same unit than coordinates (for example in meters).

 If coordinates cannot be provided, bi-directional Dijkstra algorithm can offer a good alternative to A\* in terms of performance.